Startups in Silicon Gorge

 This is an extension of Graphcore’s Series D round, which closed in December 2018.
 It brings the total investment in Graphcore to over $450 million at a valuation of $1.95 billion.
 Currently, Graphcore is extremely well-capitalised.
 It holds around $300m in cash reserves after this new investment.
 The vision is to support the company’s continuing major R&D investment and global expansion.

 It’s not only Bristol’s tech scene which is enjoying such growth.
 All over the city, innovative and interesting projects are emerging, which only underlines these attributes.
 One overwhelming example is the introduction of The Bristol Pound, the only city-wide local currency in the UK.
 This unique payment method builds community connections and supports the local economy.

 Many other attributes, such as strong transport links, help secure its appeal as a destination for employers and candidates.
 Cultural and leisure attractions, museums, festivals, a strong cafe culture, independent retail and inner-city regeneration have made this city and wider region a residential hotspot, with over 81 people per week moving from London to Bristol, according to to Invest Bristol & Bath.

 Don’t just take my word for it!
 This who’s who of Bristol and south-west startups is only the tip of the iceberg…

-- HdE: The Performance Growth Agency for technology companies, has helped many of the region’s high growth technology companies grow their brand, audience and revenues.
-HdE recently secured a lucrative £500K deal with one of the world’s largest enterprise cloud providers, looking to utilise the agency’s acute specialism scaling technology companies in the UK.
+- HdE: The Performance Growth Agency for technology companies has helped many of the region’s high-growth technology companies grow their brand, audience and revenues.
+HdE recently secured a lucrative £500K deal with one of the world’s largest enterprise cloud providers.
+They are looking to utilise the agency’s acute specialism scaling technology companies in the UK.